sschoger/jigsaw-blog/source/_posts/180104-heroicons-ui.md

 Heroicons UI make the perfect fit for any in-app UI.
 Their soft edges and consistent 2 pixel stroke give them a friendly pesonality that work great for both professional and playful UI's.

-I’ve been working on this set for a while and decided to make them available for free under the <a href="https://creativecommons.org/licenses/by/2.0/ca/">CC BY 4.0 license</a>.
+I’ve been working on this set for a while and decided to make them available for free under the <a href="https://creativecommons.org/licenses/by/2.0/ca/" target="_blank">CC BY 4.0 license</a>.

 Each icon in this set of 100 glyphs is designed in a 24 x 24 pixel grid and maintain a consistent visual proportion when next to each other.

-<a href="https://github.com/sschoger/heroicons-ui">Get the icons on Github</a>
+<a href="https://github.com/sschoger/heroicons-ui" target="_blank">Get the icons on Github</a>

 I plan to continue growing this set so feel free to sign up below to get notified when updates are available.